pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

-    My point here does not have to do with North versus South or America versus Europe _per se_, and is certainly not meant to disparage or make light of any persons or groups from our collective past.
-Some colonies were created not to establish dominion over other peoples, but for higher, nobler motivations, for example, to escape the injustices or tyrannies of an incumbent system.
+    My point here does not have to do with North versus South or America versus Europe _per se_, and is certainly not meant to disparage or make light of any persons or groups from our collective past, but only to say that some colonies were created not to establish dominion over other peoples, but for higher, nobler motivations, for example: to escape the injustices or tyrannies of an incumbent system.
 So from this point of view, the Scholarly Commons is about a [_culture of open_][open], and about the _affordance_ that that new culture and sociality provides.
 The Scholarly Commons is a new sociality or culture distinct from the traditional culture of scholarship in much the same way that America was separate and distinct from the social and political world of England.

 [^commons]: